Travis Dorsch: New York Giants

+50 times for 1,921 yards and an average of 38.4.
+Dorsch was waived by the Giants on August 29, 2006.

 Life after football

 Dorsch is currently an associate professor at Utah State University in Logan, Utah.
 He pursued graduate studies at Purdue and completed his doctorate in Sports and Exercise Psychology in 2013.
 After retiring from football in 2006, he has focused his competitive energies on the sport of triathlon and has finished nine Ironman races worldwide.